 Transfer or Share Risk

-Risk probability assessment considers the likelihood that a specific risk will occur (PMBOK®, 6th edition, ch.
+Risk probability assessment provides a systematic basis for determining how likely a specific risk is to occur (PMBOKยฎ, 6th edition, ch.
 11.3.2.3).
-It is the basis for a risk analysis that a project manager might need to perform during the project.
+It forms the foundation for the broader risk analysis that project managers are expected to conduct throughout the project lifecycle.

 Investigation of Risk Acceptance

-As managers, we can also adopt Risk Acceptance when it is not possible or cost-effective for us to address a threat in any other way(PMBOK®, 6th edition, ch.
-11.5.2.5). risk acceptance can be either active or passive.
+Risk Acceptance may also be adopted when it is not possible or cost-effective to address a threat through any other means (PMBOKยฎ, 6th edition, ch.
+11.5.2.5).
+This strategy can take one of two forms: active or passive.

-The most common active Risk Acceptance strategy is to establish a contingency reserve.
-This should include time, money, or resources to handle the threat IF and when it occurs.
-(PMBOK®, 6th edition, ch.
+- The most common active Risk Acceptance strategy is to establish a contingency reserve, comprising time, money, or resources allocated to address the threat should it materialise (PMBOKยฎ, 6th edition, ch.
 11.5.2.5, ch.
-11.5.2.7)
+11.5.2.7).

 Active Acceptance of Risk